How to Prepare for a Baby: Baby Proofing and More!

 Move any cleaning solutions or other household chemicals into a locked and secured area.
 Medications should be safely locked away, as well.
 If there are any firearms in the home, they should be secured in a place, like a safe, where children cannot gain access.

-Color for Calm
+Think About Colors for Calm

 Moving into a new home with new people, food, sounds, and surroundings can be overwhelming.
-Whether your adopted child will have their own room or share one, try to keep the color scheme and decor uncluttered and calm.
+Whether your adopted child will have their own room or share one, try to keep the color scheme and décor uncluttered and calm.
 Too much stimulation could cause meltdowns or emotional strain that could be avoided.

-Adopted baby and biological child playing together, prepare your home for their safetyInvolve Your Other Children
+Adopted baby and biological child playing together, prepare your home for their safetyInvolve Your Other Children in How to Get Ready for a Baby

 Your family dynamics are going to change just as if you’d brought a biological child home from the hospital.
 If you have other children, they’re going to have some major adjustments too.
 Make them part of the planning process and give them a role in preparations.
 They can help you set up the bedroom and decide on bedding colors and themes.
 If they’ll be sharing a room, allow them to organize the dresser drawers, making room for their new sibling.